 National Institutes of Health,

-This is the third National Institutes of Health (NIH) Biennial Report submitted under the requirement established by Section 104 of the NIH Reform Act (Pub.
-L. No. 109-482).
-Appendix A provides the language in the Reform Act that is relevant to this report, along with the language of two subsequent laws that supplement the provisions of the Reform Act—the Food and Drug Administration Amendments Act of 2007 (Pub.
-L. No. 110-85) and the Newborn Screening Saves Lives Act of 2007 (Pub.
-L. No. 110-204).
+This is the fourth National Institutes of Health (NIH) Biennial Report which is required by Section 403 of the Public Health Service (PHS) Act.
+Appendix A provides the language in the PHS Act that is relevant to this report.
 NIH’s goal is for the information in this report to serve as a useful reference for understanding NIH activities and operations and welcomes feedback on the report.

 Chapter 2 provides an overview of the NIH research portfolio.
 The topics covered include:

 The chapter begins with a brief introduction that describes the full continuum of biomedical research at NIH.
-The research continuum begins with basic research, moves onto early or preclinical translational research, then goes into clinical research, proceeds to translational research, and ends with clinical and community practice.
+The research continuum moves from basic research, to preclinical translational research, to clinical research, and finally post clinical translational research.
+NIH aims, in partnership with the other Agencies of the U.S. Department of Health and Human Services (HHS), to bring the rich evidence base of NIH research into clinical and community practice, ultimately turning discovery into health.
 The path in the continuum is not strictly linear, because all steps of biomedical research can inform and relate to other areas.

-The introduction is followed by a summary of the NIH research portfolio across all of the Institutes and Centers (ICs) and Office of the Director (OD) program offices.
+The introduction is followed by a summary of the NIH research portfolio relating to these research stages, across all of the Institutes and Centers (ICs) and Office of the Director (OD) program offices.
 Specific examples are included in the summary, illustrating how NIH research at each stage of the continuum augments human knowledge and improves public health.
 Chapter 2 also describes how NIH ensures the uptake of research results by clinical practitioners and the public.
-Effective communication activities are another important facet of NIH’s mission.
-Targeted health communication plans and information campaigns that provide science-based information are essential to improving people’s health and saving lives.
 Chapter 2 concludes with NIH-funded research technologies, which provide innovative tools that are used within multiple steps in the continuum and often provide the means for an exchange of information.

 Chapter 3 addresses NIH research activities from the perspective of diseases, disorders, and adverse health conditions.
 The topics covered include:

-These topics, all categories specified in the NIH Reform Act of 2006 (see Appendix A), are grouped together in one chapter to address the intent of the statute, in terms of presenting information on diseases, disorders, and adverse health conditions in a standardized format.
+These topics, many of which are categories specified in the PHS Act (see Appendix A), are grouped together in one chapter to address the intent of the statute, in terms of presenting information on diseases, disorders, and adverse health conditions in a standardized format.
 Each topic is addressed in a separate section.

-Chapter 4 addresses certain NIH Centers of Excellence.
-Overall, NIH Centers of Excellence are diverse in focus, scope, and origin.
+Chapter 4 addresses certain NIH Centers of Excellence, which are diverse in focus, scope, and origin.
 The NIH Centers of Excellence described in this report are a subset—those established by statutory mandate.
-This chapter provides overviews, progress reports for the fiscal year (FY) 2010 and 2011 biennial period (covering programmatic and research activities and outcomes), recommendations, evaluation plans, and future directions for the six congressionally mandated NIH Centers of Excellence programs, which are described in the order of their establishment:
+This chapter provides overviews, progress reports for fiscal year (FY) 2012 and 2013 (covering programmatic and research activities and outcomes), recommendations, evaluation plans, and future directions for the six congressionally mandated NIH Centers of Excellence programs, which are described in the order of their establishment: